Catherine22/Frontend-Development/README.md

 Take a look before getting started: [Does URL Structure Affect SEO?
 Here’s What Google Thinks]

+### SEO

+[SEO Starter Guide]

 ### UX

 1. [Why rounding odd font sizes to even?]
 2. [The 8-Point Grid System]
 3. Image size
-    - Your image size should not be larger than for example, 1200px, it depends on laptops and PCs's screen resolution.
+    - Your image size should not be larger than for example, 1200px, it depends on laptops and PCs' screen resolution.
 4. [HTML5 Semantic Elements]

 ### Redirect